-As noted above, the Commission has adopted a flawed approach to making comparability determinations, rejecting a careful, provision-by-provision comparison in favor of a vague and difficult to apply "comparable outcomes" approach.
+As noted above, the CFTC has adopted a flawed approach to making comparability determinations, rejecting a careful, provision-by-provision comparison in favor of a vague and difficult to apply "comparable outcomes" approach.
 It is an exceedingly difficult test to administer reliably, in part because it calls upon the CFTC to make predictions about the eventual impact of two different sets of regulatory requirements.
-To apply such a test, the Commission would have to articulate how it goes about making such predictions as a general matter and then apply that test in each case.
-Here, the Commission has done neither, instead making conclusory assertions, without a disclosed basis or sufficient analysis, that notwithstanding differences in the capital requirement, the two frameworks are expected to yield comparable outcomes.
-This is not an acceptable approach that complies with the law to achieve the policy objectives.
+To apply such a test, the CFTC must articulate how it goes about making such predictions as a general matter and then apply that test in each case.
+Here, the CFTC has done neither, instead making conclusory assertions - without a disclosed basis or sufficient analysis - that notwithstanding clearly material differences in the capital requirement, the two frameworks are expected to yield comparable outcomes.
+This is mere assertion, not analysis.
+That is plainly inadequate given the importance and gravity of these requirements.
+This approach fails to comply with the law and will not achieve the critically important policy objectives.

-In short, the foregoing analysis illustrates two related problems with the Commission's comparability analysis: The CFTC's and EU's approaches to nonbank SD capital requirements differ in material respects, and the Proposed Order fails adequately to explain how the CFTC justifies its conclusion that they are comparable notwithstanding these material differences.
+In short, the foregoing discussion illustrates two related problems with the CFTC's so-called comparability analysis: The CFTC's and UK PRA's approaches to nonbank SD capital requirements differ in material respects, and the Proposed Order fails adequately to explain how the CFTC justifies its conclusion that they are comparable notwithstanding these material differences.